Official Benelux Distributor of Mark Levinson, Revel, JBL Synthesis, Lexicon, Ayre Acoustics, Wilson Audio and Transparent Cable

 Amusingly he told us that many speaker suffer from the “fixed baffle syndrome”, but the Alexias do not.
 This syndrome describes the situation where the tweeter is never perfectly in focus with the midrange driver because its precise position needs to be tailored to the listening position.
 To this end the Alexias’ tweeters are forwards and backwards adjustable in very fine (approx 1 mm) steps.

 We were somewhat sceptical about the enormous influence that Peter claimed for this but he was happy to demonstrate this to us.
 And indeed, when after listening to a few tracks Michael moved the tweeters out of their ideal positions by only 2 notches (so a few mm) we clearly heard less focus, a loss of fine detail and a soundstage that I can only describe as comparatively blurry.

 Inside the speakers, and partially outside, Wilson utilizes Transparent Cable.
 Below the cables you can see the machined transparent lid revealing the resistors, clamped with Cardas connectors.

 Above and below two stock photos of the Wilson Alexias in cobalt blue.

 The Wilson timeline is so extensive that I had to cut it in two in order to show it here while keeping the text legible.

-Contrary to regular conventions, Reference Sounds is not just a distributor, but also functions as an extension of their extensive dealer network, and Michael is always happy to demonstrate the products in his Amstelveen Audio Santuary by appointment.
+Contrary to regular conventions, Reference Sounds are not just a distributor, but also functions as an extension of their extensive dealer network, and Michael is always happy to demonstrate the products in his Amstelveen Audio Sanctuary by appointment.